fabricioanciaes/fexlguide/docs/characters/allen-snider.md

     <td><b>Soul Force (236P/6P)</b></td>
     <td>A regular fireball that travels the length of the screen, the strength of the punch controls the speed of the fireball.

-Super cancels which allows for confirms into Fire Force or even start a [Triple Break Loop](#triplebreakloops).
+Super cancels which allows for confirms into Fire Force or even start a <a href="#triple-break-loops">Triple Break Loops</a>.

 Generally safe at long ranges but be wary of using it in blockstrings, as upclose it is outright punishable on block.
 Soul Force has decent pushback midscreen but will not pushback in the corner. </td>
     <td>13/-14/-11</td>